Cisco, networking companies deal with more bad news

 A recent deal by U.S. legislators to reduce the federal budget means the U.S. government is also likely to buy less networking equipment.
 Cisco depends on government spending for about a fifth of its sales.

-Wu said he was optimistic about the business's long-term prospects as fast-growing adoption of smartphones and other mobile gadgets spurs demand for bigger and better networks and data centres.
+Wu said he was optimistic about the business's long-term prospects as fast-growing adoption of smartphones and other mobile gadgets spurs demand for bigger and better networks and data centers.

 Investors sitting on the fence will want to hear Chambers out on Wednesday.
 Cisco's fiscal fourth quarter runs through July, later than many of its peers, offering investors a more updated look at the industry.